-Approximately 87.6 per cent.
-Approximately 100.0 per cent.
+the largest customer: Approximately 87.6 per cent. five largest customers in aggregate: Approximately 100.0 per cent.

 None of the Directors or their respective close associates (as defined in the GEM Listing Rules) or any shareholders of the Company (which to the knowledge of the Directors, owns more than five per cent. of the Company's issued share capital) had any interest in the major suppliers or customers disclosed above.